skip to content

 The Commonwealth Act also protects listed migratory species (mostly birds) from actions that have, will have or are likely to have an impact on that species.
 Under the Significant Impact Guidelines, the action will have a significant impact if it:

-• substantially modifies, destroys or isolates an area of important habitat of the migratory species;
+• substantially modifies, destroys or isolates an area of important habitat of the migratory species

 • seriously disrupts the breeding, feeding, migration or resting cycles of an ecologically significant proportion of the population of the species.

 Lists of migratory species must include any species that are listed under relevant international conventions, for example the JAMBA and CAMBA Conventions and the Bonn Convention.
-These lists can be found on the Department of Environment and Energy (Cth) website.
+These lists can be found on the federal Department of Environment and Energy website.

 An important distinction to note between the Commonwealth and State lists of endangered species is that the State lists mainly refer to the severity of the penalty for illegal taking; whereas the Commonwealth lists determine whether or not a particular development or proposal requires formal government assessment and approval.
 The State and Commonwealth lists are not the same, therefore both should be consulted.